 Being a large predator itself, lynx have few predators, but lynx have been killed by wolves, fishers, bobcats, and coyotes.

 Lynx live in dense forests across northern Canada, in northern Minnesota and Maine, and in mountainous areas of northwestern United States.

 The lynx was once a hunted and trapped in Minnesota, but due to declining numbers in Canada, the lynx has been protected in Minnesota since 1984.
-In 2000, the U. S. Fish and Wildlife Service classed the lynx as a "federally threatened species" and the DNR has been tracking lynx sightings in the state.
+In 2000, the U. S. Fish and Wildlife Service classed the lynx as a federally threatened species.

 Both lynx and snowshoe hares have large feet, for walking on top of deep snow.